2:57 a.m. Another five minutes have passed, and I am still awake. Morning looms.

 - Progressive Muscle Relaxation (PMR)

 This particular PMR is highly effective for promoting relaxation in younger children and targeting tension in their body.

-Negative emotions can leave us stressed and have the potential to keep us awake at night.
-This worksheet uses acceptance-based coping to handle unwanted emotions.
+Negative thoughts can leave us stressed and have the potential to keep us awake at night.
+This worksheet uses helpful questions to handle unhelpful thoughts.

 A Take-Home Message

 A regular good night’s sleep will not only make you feel and perform better, but it could also help you live longer.
 Science is clear.
 Low-quality sleep long term is hugely damaging to our mental and physical wellbeing (Walker, 2018).

 We do not need to accept a poor night’s sleep.
 We can take practical steps to put in place appropriate sleep hygiene – habits that ready our mind and body for falling asleep.

 We can begin by looking at our environment.
 How does our bedroom look, sound, feel, smell?
 And what are our worries?
 If sleep itself is causing concern, we can manage it by only getting in bed when the weight of tiredness means staying awake is no longer an option.